rwijtvliet/belvys/docs/api.rst

 In order to find the ``tsid``, several methods are available, depending on how much information is known about the timeseries.

 * ``all_ts()``: if only the portfolio is known, this method can be used.
-It returns a dictionary with the name and ID of *all* the timeseries in it.
+It returns a dictionary with the names and IDs of *all* the timeseries in it.

 * ``find_tsids()``: if the portfolio and part of the timeseries name is know, this method can be used.
-It returns the same kind of dictionary.
+It returns the same kind of dictionary as ``all_ts()``.

 * ``find_tsid()``: if the portfolio and the exact timeseries name are known, this method is used.
 It returns the corresponding integer ID number.

 Cache
 -----

-To avoid repeating the (potentially time-intensive) task of finding the timeseries ID, the class keeps a cache.
+To avoid repeating the (potentially time-costly) task of finding the timeseries ID, the class keeps a cache.
 When a file is provided during the initialisation, it is used to persistently store the cache every time it is updated.
 (When initialising with ``.from_file()``, this file is automatically used for this purpose.)

 -------------------